-Step 2: Complete the application, sign it using your official signature and submit it to your city or township clerk.
-You can submit your application by mail, fax, email or in person.
-Make sure your signature is visible.
+Step 1: Request your ballot.
+Fill out an application for an absentee ballot, sign it using your official signature and submit it to your city or township clerk.
+You can submit your completed application by email, mail, fax, or in person.